Irish Research Council (IRC) and Science Foundation Ireland (SFI) are delighted to partner on the SFI-IRC Pathway Programme.

-Those meeting the programmes eligibility criteria and wishing to apply to the SFI-IRC Pathway Programme 2022 call must first seek pre-approval from an eligible research body.
-Once SFI and the IRC have received a research body’s approved candidate list in advance of the deadline (22nd July 2022), nominated candidates will then be invited to submit a full proposal.
-SFI and the IRC recognises the continued need for equality, diversity and inclusivity across the research ecosystem, and are committed to addressing the gender imbalance within the higher education sector by increasing the number of grants held by female researchers.
+Potential applicants, meeting the programmes eligibility criteria, wishing to apply to the SFI-IRC Pathway Programme 2024 call must first seek pre-approval from an eligible research body.
+Once SFI and the IRC have received a research body’s approved candidate list in advance of the deadline (20th February 2024), nominated candidates will then be invited to submit a full proposal.
+SFI and the IRC recognises the continued need for equality, diversity and inclusivity across the research ecosystem, and are committed to addressing the gender imbalance within the higher education sector by increasing the number of research grants held by women.
 To this end, each research body may nominate a maximum of 16 STEM-led and 8 AHSS-led applications.
 No more than eight of the 16 STEM-led, and four of the 8 AHSS-led, nominated applicants may be men.
 Upon submission to SFI and IRC all applications will be treated equally regardless of the gender of the applicant.

 STEM-LedAHSS-Led